Performance-based financing in fragile and post-conflict states

 Remaining components include:

-Two political economy analyses in Sierra Leone and Zimbabwe, focusing on the dynamics driving the introduction, implementation and discontinuation or institutionalisation of PBF.
+A political economy analyses in Zimbabwe, focusing on the dynamics driving the introduction, implementation and discontinuation or institutionalisation of PBF.

 Analysis of the creation of a purchasing function linked to PBF, comparing the planned case studies of DRC, Zimbabwe, and northern Uganda